 It may sound like some kind of religious mantra, but you must learn the differences between a “need” and a “want” and to master it.
 For instance, you may “need” a reliable method of transportation to move from one location to another, while you “want” the newest luxury-model automobile with leather seats, GPS system, and chrome wheels.

-To achieve your long-term goals, you need to track your finances and know where you spend most of your money.
+To achieve your financial goals, you need to track your finances and know where you spend your money.
 It’s the only way you’ll be able to control your money.

-Once you have done some tracking, you can set a realistic budget so that every dollar has a job (don’t forget to pay yourself first!).
-Then keep tracking to make sure you stay on budget.
+Once you have done some tracking, you can set a realistic budget so that every dollar has a job (don’t forget to pay yourself first by saving at least some).
+Then keep tracking to make sure you stay on budget and make the necessary revisions that everyone has to make.
+By the way, debt payment is a line in your budget until it’s gone.

 Organizing your finances helps you to create wealth.
-Credit cards, bank accounts, personal loans, brokerage accounts, mortgages, car loans, and retirement accounts should to be tracked every day.
+Credit cards, bank accounts, personal loans, brokerage accounts, mortgages, car loans, and retirement accounts should all be tracked regularly.
 Budgeting software or apps can provide complete solutions to track all such accounts.

 Take advantage of the time value of money.
 You can start small in the beginning, but just start.

-Take advantage of any employer-offered matching fund plans for retirement and accept that “free money” with glee!
+When you work for someone else, take advantage of any employer-offered matching fund plans for retirement and accept that “free money” with glee!
 In some cases, employers will match your dollars up to a specific percentage in their company-sponsored plan.
-Taking full advantage of matching funds is a spectacular deal.
+Ask about it and take full advantage of matching funds because it is a spectacular deal.

 5. Establish an Emergency Cash Fund